Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-TDEngine.md

 }
 ```

 We use the name `SQLConnection` instead of `TDengineConnection` because we want to it to be a generic DB connection setting for scalability concerns.
-We want to use it to conenct to various DBs instead of TDengine alone.
+We want to use it to connect to various DBs instead of TDengine alone.

 Telemetry Service will push the data to TDengine:
 ```mermaid